 Home decor trends come and go, but pink room ideas bring a comforting and calming presence to our homes, so it's no wonder the use of pink everywhere from living rooms to kitchens has increased in the past few years.

-Whether you want to go bold with statement wallpaper or add a touch of the color with accessories, we've gathered some fun and easy ways to decorate with pink, for a look that says chic and contemporary, and not 11-year-old girl...
+Whether you want to go bold with statement wallpaper or add a touch of this color with some pink home decor, we've gathered some fun and easy ways to decorate with pink, for a look that says chic and contemporary, and not 11-year-old girl...

 1. Paint on your pink room decor